 Upskilling is a great way to give your career a boost by learning additional skills or improving your existing skillset.
-It’s also an effective way to build confidence in your capabilities leading to a feeling of self-fulfillment which can have a positive effect on your personal wellbeing.
+It’s also an effective way to build confidence in your capabilities leading to a feeling of self-fulfilment which can have a positive effect on your personal wellbeing.

 Is it worth spending your extra time upskilling?
 Absolutely; upskilling can help you: